Updated November 2016

 Caga Tió is a much-loved Catalan tradition used to celebrate the Christmas season.
-It’s a log which is often given human physical features, such as eyes, eyebrows, legs and a nose.
+It’s a log that is given human physical features, such as eyes, eyebrows, legs and a nose.
 It’s wrapped in a blanket for warmth and is crowned with the traditional Catalan barretina.
 The whole family customarily comes together before the beginning of the Christmas season in order to create the Caga Tió.

 The caganer is a small, defecating figure associated with Christmas.
 The caganer is a tradition not only in Catalunya but also in other areas of Spain, Italy and Portugal.
-The typical Catalan caganer is squatting with his trousers around his ankles; he wears a red barretina and is often reading a newspaper or smoking a pipe.
+The typical Catalan caganer is squatting with his trousers around his ankles.
+He wears a red barretina and is often reading a newspaper or smoking a pipe.

 - The Queen of England, Rafael Nadal, George Bush, Spiderman and many others have all been made into caganers.

-- In December 2010, a 19-Foot, 8.22-Inch caganer was placed in the Maremagnum Shopping Centre.
+- In December 2010, a 19-foot, 8.22-inch caganer was placed in the Maremagnum Shopping Centre.
 This gargantuan figure grabbed the Guinness World Record for Largest Caganer.

 - One early caganer scene depicts a wife waiting submissively to wipe the behind of her husband.
 Today, of course, many male caganers wipe their own behinds.